 And you still need to file your company’s tax returns as normal, even if you’ve no corporation tax to pay.

 How to check if your corporation tax has been paid

 You'll need to check your HM Revenue and Customs (HMRC) online account to confirm that your corporation tax has been paid.
 It should be updated within a few days of you making the payment to HMRC.

 What happens if your corporation tax payment is late?

-HMRC does not take tardiness well and will hit you with a fine if you post your tax return late or you're late paying your tax bill.
+HMRC doesn't like late payments. well and will hit you with a fine if you post your tax return late or you're late paying your tax bill.
 You'll also be fined for giving them inaccurate information, even if it's by mistake.

 Even if you're accountant is to blame for a late or inaccurate return, it's the company director who'll be held responsible and have to foot the bill.